 Gifts of appreciation...

 Since I am a part-time specialist teacher in a school, my contribution can definitely be forgotten.
 Whilst words of appreciation are sometimes received from colleagues for going above and beyond, direct thanks from parents can be rare.
 In short, parents don't really know of me and may not realise just how much I care about the education of their child.
-Sometimes students see their classroom teachers as the 'real' teachers and view me as a 'support' teacher who enters their academic life from time to time.
-It would be doubtful that I am mentioned at home apart from the odd after-school communication when a student stays back to receive intensive assistance from me.
-Over the years, I have stayed back after school or even come in on school days as a volunteer to provide students with additional assistance just because I care.
+Sometimes students see their classroom teachers as the 'real' teachers and view me as a 'subsidiary' teacher who enters their academic life from time to time.
+Over the decades, I have stayed back after school or even come in on school days as a volunteer to provide students with additional assistance just because I care.
 It's this same level of dedication that I apply to MD Home Tutoring.
-The difference is that my efforts and extra time are usually appreciated, sometimes in the form of gorgeous gifts.
-I received a few generous gifts at the conclusion of 2025, for which I am extremely grateful.
-I don't know what it is about me that screams quality chocolate, but these treats certainly hit the spot after a busy year of researching, reading, preparing for, travelling to and tutoring students as part of my small business. - Mel
+The difference is that my efforts and extra time are sometimes acknowledged in the form of words of thanks and gorgeous gifts!
+I received a few generous presents at the conclusion of 2025, for which I am extremely grateful.
+I don't know what it is about me that screams quality chocolate, but these treats certainly hit the spot after a busy year of preparing for, travelling to and tutoring students as part of my small business. - Mel

 20 December, 2025